 After all, fear is constantly interfering with you getting what you want in life.

-Here’s a quick symbolic fable on this subject, excerpted from my best selling book, “How To Be Happy Dammit.”
+Note: This short story on overcoming fear is excerpted from my bestselling and Oprah recommended book, “How To Be Happy Dammit.”

 (Because, hey, that’s what criminals do.
 That’s their job!)

 Anyway, he was sent to the king for his punishment.

 The king told him he had a choice of two punishments.

 Or take what’s behind the big, dark, scary, mysterious iron door.